-Pin Name Meenings Pin Name Meenings 1 Dry in Input dry contact can be defined, the default 2 BCB_Drive1 BCB1 drive signal 3 GND setting is battery system failure.
-4 Dry in Input dry contact can be defined, the default 5 Dry in Input dry contact can be defined, the default 6 GND setting is BCB1 status feedback.
+Pin Name Meenings Pin Name Meenings 1 Dry in Input dry contact can be defined, the default 2 BCB_Drive1 BCB1 drive signal.
+3 GND setting is battery system failure.
+4 Dry in Input dry contact can be defined, the default 5 Dry in Input dry contact can be defined, the default 6 PE setting is BCB1 enabled.
 7 GND setting is charger off.
-8 Dry in Input dry contact can be defined, the default 9 NO 10 GND setting is BCB1 enabled.
+8 Dry in Input dry contact can be defined, the default 9 NO 10 Dry in setting is BCB1 enabled.
 11 Com1 Output dry contact can be defined, the default setting is UPS alarm.
-12 Dry in Input dry contact can be defined, the default 13 NC 14 GND setting is battery grounding signal.
-15 NO 16 PE Shielding to PE 17 Com1 Output dry contact can be defined, the default setting is UPS fault.
-18 CAN+ CAN bus (reserved), set the matching resistor 19 NC 20 CAN- to PIN2 of SW1.
+12 Dry in Input dry contact can be defined, the default setting is battery grounding signal.
+13 NC 14 Dry in 15 NO 16 PE Shielding to PE.
+17 Com1 Output dry contact can be defined, the default setting is UPS fault.
+18 CAN- CAN bus (reserved), set the matching resistor 19 NC 20 CAN+ to PIN2 of SW1.